 The nature of Joseph Smith’s revelatory experiences has become a subject of intense academic focus.
 Some scholars have looked at what the Prophet meant by translation, while others have mused about the purpose of the gold plates.
 In this interview, Jeffrey Bradshaw talks about the relationship between Freemasonry and the Latter-day Saint temple endowment.

-Read Jeff Bradshaw’s forthcoming book about the relationship between Joseph Smith and Freemasonry.
+Read Jeff Bradshaw’s book about the relationship between Joseph Smith and Freemasonry.
+This is an Amazon Affiliate link.
+As an Amazon Affiliate I earn from qualifying purchases.

 Table of contents